 This post first appeared on Codeship.

-The world of bots who can intelligently converse continues to build momentum.
+The world of bots that can intelligently converse continues to build momentum.
 We’ve seen the opening up of the Facebook Messenger and LINE platforms, as well as improvements to the existing Telegram platform.
 In addition to new and improved platforms, the Kik bot store has opened, and Slack is making submission to their app store a product priority.

 As messaging platforms continue to mature, so will the bot community.
 Enthusiasts now have curated newsletters such as Chatbots Weekly, Slack groups such as botmakers, an ever-growing list of local events and conferences, and Betaworks (the internet startup studio) recently launched botcamp, a program to help build your bot and business.